Gina Kim (filmmaker)

 Gina Kim (born 1973, South Korea) is a filmmaker and academic.
+Her work spans from personal essay films Gina Kim's Video Diary (2001) and Faces of Seoul (2009), to international studio co-productions Never Forever (2007) and Final Recipe (2013), to VR pieces as with her recent film trilogy about Korean comfort women to the US military – Bloodless (2017), Tearless (2021), Comfortless (2023).

 Kim's five feature-length films and short films have garnered acclaim through screenings at most major film festivals and at venues such as the MOMA, Centre Pompidou and the Smithsonian.
 According to Film Comment, Kim has "a terrific eye, a gift for near-wordless storytelling, a knack for generating a tense gliding rhythm between images and sounds, shots and scenes, and for yielding a quality of radiance in her actors".
-Between 2004–2007 and 2013–2014, Kim taught film production and theory classes at Harvard University, being the first Asian woman teaching in her department (Visual and Environmental Studies).
-Kim was also a member of the Jury for the 66th Venice Film Festival and the Asian Pacific Screen Awards in 2009.
-Currently, Kim is a professor at the UCLA School of Theater, Film, and Television.